Project-Books/book-project/CONTRIBUTING.md

 1. Tell us which issue you want to work on
 2. Discuss your implementation approach with us
 3. Fork the repository
-4. Create a new branch off master (unless the corresponding issue says otherwise).
+4. Create a new branch off main (unless the corresponding issue says otherwise).
 Your branch should have a descriptive branch name (that corresponds to the relevant issue) and include the issue number (e.g. `add-styleguide-1048`)
   - Please do not use quotation marks or apostrophes in your branch name
 5. Bring your branch level with the branch you're going to be branching into before submitting a pull request (we recommend rebasing)
-  - i.e. if you're going to be branch off `master`, then rebase new changes from master onto your branch
+  - i.e. if you're going to be branch off `main`, then rebase new changes from main onto your branch
-6. Submit a pull request to merge into the branch specified on the issue (or master if a branch is not specified)
+6. Submit a pull request to merge into the branch specified on the issue (or main if a branch is not specified)

 ### Commit messages